nklabs/libnklabs/README.md

 * STM32CubeMX allows you to instantiate peripherals, define the pinouts, set up clocking and generate startup code for ST Mirco's MCUs.

-* Atmel Start is a web tool that does the same Microchip/Atmel's ATSAM ARM microcontrollers.
+* Atmel Start is a web tool that does the same for Microchip/Atmel's ATSAM ARM microcontrollers.

 These tools do have a learning curve that we believe is worth overcoming.
 The example application provided here can be a good starting point for this.

 It is important to note that these tools are not IDEs.
-They can target IDEs, but they also can generate a command line build process using Make and Gcc.
+They can target IDEs, but they also can generate code that can be built from the command line using Make and Gcc.
 We prefer this since it facilites automated testing and building.

 Second, very importantly, if you want technical support you must use the vendor tools.